CodeLinaro-mirror/la_platform_external_stg/doc/scc.md

 3.  not open + visited (closed)

-This scheme also requires separate `is_open` and `really_open` operations as nodes musn't be reopened (-simplicity, -efficiency).
+This scheme also requires separate `is_open` and `really_open` operations as nodes mustn't be reopened (-simplicity, -efficiency).
 It does allow the user to mark nodes as visited any time between open and close (-simplicity, +power).

 ```c++